Exchanging Sex for Affection is a Dangerous Trade

 However, we don’t realize that we are the first to disvalue ourselves by exchanging something as intimate as sex for a little dose of affection.

 What are we looking for?
 What void are we trying to fill?
 Are we missing something?
 These are the questions that we should be asking ourselves and we should know how to answer them so that we can avoid falling into these traps that we put ourselves and lead us to get into very damaging relationships.

 People put so much importance on the other person that we go so far as to “sell” ourselves in a way so that we can get something that we think we lack.

-We think that we are needy, that we aren’t enough, and because of that we look for others that can complete us and fulfill our needs even if that means exchanging sex for affection.
+We think that we’re needy and that we aren’t enough.
+Because of that, we look for others that can complete us and fulfill our needs even if that means exchanging sex for affection.

 Exchanging sex for affection.
 Maybe it’s love?

 When we exchange sex for affection, can we call it love?
 The truth is that we can’t because, in reality, it’s a necessity.

 We’re looking for something that we don’t have, something that hurts us and that we know isn’t healthy for us.